Spider201866/Alan_web/README.md

    npm install
    ```

-2. Run the test suite:
+2. Run the test suite (this command now includes `NODE_OPTIONS=--experimental-vm-modules` for ES Module support in Jest, as defined in `package.json`):
    ```bash
    npm test
    ```